XhoodNation/7DaysofCodeChallenge/README.md

 # 7DaysofCodeChallenge
-This is my project for the ALC with Google Android Developer Track
+This is the apk file of my project